carlalbc/BIO634_2021/Day2_RNAseq/Day2_RNAseq.md

 - You can use [Tximport](https://bioconductor.org/packages/release/bioc/vignettes/tximport/inst/doc/tximport.html#import-transcript-level-estimates) to import the quantification files obtained

-To install this package, start R (version "3.6") and enter:
+To install this package, start R (version "3.6") and enter ( This is for future usage, you already have this installed on your Docker installation):

 ```R
 if (!requireNamespace("BiocManager", quietly = TRUE))